Coroner’s inquests

 Applicants are eligible to apply for reimbursement of the costs of legal representation for an inquest under this program if they meet all of the following criteria:

-• the applicant has been granted standing by the presiding coroner at the inquest into their death
+- the applicant has been granted standing by the presiding coroner at the inquest into the death

-The application form and additional information about both programs, including maximum reimbursement amounts, can be found by visiting the Ontario Central Forms Repository.
+The application form and additional information about both programs, including maximum reimbursement amounts are available online.